A Misanthrope Teaches a Class for Demi-Humans: Characters

+She is a science teacher of the academy and is later revealed to be a Yuki-onna (a snow spirit) who is also revealed to be Satoru Hoshino's wife.

 Media

 Light novel

-Written by Natsume Kurusu and illustrated by Sai Izumi, A Misanthrope Teaches a Class for Demi-Humans began publication under Media Factory's MF Bunko J light novel imprint on February 25, 2022.
-Four volumes have been released as of February 25, 2025.
+Written by Natsume Kurusu and illustrated by Sai Izumi, A Misanthrope Teaches a Class for Demi-Humans was published in five volumes under Media Factory's MF Bunko J light novel imprint from February 25, 2022, to March 25, 2026.
 The series is licensed in English by Yen Press.